-My dog was just diagnosed with heart disease – congestive heart failure.
+My dog was just diagnosed with congestive heart failure.
 How did his heart disease happen?

 While there is no definitive answer to the question "How did my dog develop CHF?" it is worth noting that approximately one-third of dogs over the age of 10 have some level of cardiovascular disease.
-Also, more small dogs than large are affected.
+Also, small dogs are more often affected than larger dogs.
 With so many dogs at risk of developing heart disease in old age, it makes sense to consider ways in which nutrition may play a role in keeping these dogs as healthy and comfortable as possible.

 I have always fed my dog food from the grocery store.
-Now that he has CHF, what can I do nutritionally to help him live better (and hopefully longer)?
+Now that he has CHF, aer there changes that I should make with his food to help him?

 Are there any other nutritional concerns besides salt content that can benefit my dog with CHF?

 In addition to sodium and chloride, there are other nutritional considerations that can benefit dogs with CHF.
 Your veterinarian can help you choose specific nutritional formulations that meet these recommendations.

 - Phosphorus.
 Phosphorus is a concern in those dogs who also have kidney disease.
 Phosphorus should be restricted to 0.2% - 0.52% DM.

 - Potassium.
 Potassium serum levels should be monitored in the dog, but a good dietary level of potassium to start with is 0.4% - 0.52% DM.
 Supplementation may actually be necessary if your dog is on certain diuretics.

 - Omega-3 fatty acids.
 The omega-3 fatty acids EPA and DHA may help to stabilize heart muscle cells.
 Your veterinarian can help you to choose an omega-3 fatty acids supplement with good bioavailability, meaning that it is easily absorbed by the body.
 Unfortunately, no optimal dose for the dog with CHF has yet been determined.